 Instant Pot Zucchini Linguine

-Tomatoes are low in calories, high in fiber and high in both Vitamins C and A. They are also good sources of Vitamin K, potassium and manganese.
-The fruit is also very high in lycopene, an antioxidant that has preliminarily been linked to cancer prevention, especially prostate cancer.
+Tomatoes are low in calories, high in fiber and high in both Vitamins C and A. They are also good sources of Vitamin K, potassium, manganese, and lycopene.
 Tomatoes are also rich in flavonoids, antioxidants with anti-inflammatory and anti-bacterial properties.

 Instant Pot Tomato Barley Risotto With Marinated Feta